cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 For example, in systems like RAPPOR [EPK14], each user samples noise from a well-known distribution and adds it to their input before submitting to the aggregation server.
-The aggregation server then adds up the noisy inputs, and because it knows the distribution of the noise, it can accurately estimate the true sum with reasonable precision.
+The aggregation server then adds up the noisy inputs, and because it knows the distribution from whence the noise was sampled, it can accurately estimate the true sum with reasonable precision.

-Systems like RAPPOR are practical and provide a useful privacy property (DP).
+Systems like RAPPOR are easy to deploy and provide a useful privacy property (DP).
 On its own, however, DP falls short of the strongest privacy property one could hope for.
 Specifically, depending on the "amount" of noise a client adds to its input, it may be possible for a curious aggregator to make a reasonable guess of the input's true value.
-Indeed, the amount of noise added needs to be carefully controlled, since the more noise that is added to inputs, the less reliable will be the estimate of the output.
+Indeed, the amount of noise needs to be carefully controlled, since the more noise that is added to inputs, the less reliable will be the estimate of the output.
 Thus systems employing DP techniques alone must strike a delicate balance between privacy and utility.

-The ideal goal for a privacy-preserving measurement system similar that of secure multi-party computation: No participant in the protocol should learn anything about an individual input beyond what it can deduce from the final output.
+The ideal goal for a privacy-preserving measurement system is that of secure multi-party computation: No participant in the protocol should learn anything about an individual input beyond what it can deduce from the aggregate.
+In this document, we describe Verifiable Distributed Aggregation Functions (VDAFs) as a general class of protocols that achieve this goal.

-In this document, we describe Verifiable Distributed Aggregation Functions (VDAFs) as a general class of protocols that achieve this goal by distributing trust among a number of non-colluding aggregation servers.
-Privacy is achieved as long as a subset of the servers executes the protocol honestly.
+VDAF schemes achieves their privacy goal by distributing the computation of the aggregate among a number of non-colluding aggregation servers.
+As long as a subset of the servers executes the protocol honestly, VDAFs guarantee that no input is ever visible in the clear.
 At the same time, VDAFs are "verifiable" in the sense that malformed inputs that would otherwise garble the output of the computation can be detected and removed from the set of inputs.

-The cost of these benefits is the need for multiple servers to participate in the protocol, and the need to ensure they do not collude to undermine the VDAF's privacy guarantees.
+The cost of achieving these security properties is the need for multiple servers to participate in the protocol, and the need to ensure they do not collude to undermine the VDAF's privacy guarantees.
+However, recent implementation experience has shown that deployment of these schemes is practical.

+> TODO Decide what to say about ENPA or Mozilla's Origin Telemetry.

-The VDAF abstraction, presented in {{vdaf}}, is based on a variety of multi-party protocols for privacy-preserving measurement that have been proposed in the literature in recent years.
-These protocols vary in their operational and security considerations, sometimes in subtle ways.
-Thus the primary goal of this document is to provide a unified abstraction that provides applications with a uniform interface for accessing privacy-preserving measurement schemes, while providing cryptographers with design criteria for new constructions.
+The VDAF abstraction, presented in {{vdaf}}, is based on a variety of multi-party protocols for privacy-preserving measurement proposed in the literature.
+These protocols vary in their operational and security considerations, sometimes in subtle, but consequential, ways.
+This document therefore has two important goals:

+ 1. Specify the operational and security considerations for this class of protocols, including:

+    1. Which communication patterns are feasible, i.e., how much interaction between the client and aggregation servers is feasible, how and how much the aggregation servers ineteract amongst themselves, and so on;
+    1. What are the capabilities of a malicious coalition of servers attempting divulge information about client inputs; and
+    1. What conditions are necessary to ensure that a malicious coalition of clients cannot corrupt the computation.

+ 1. Define an abstraction boundary that provides applications, like [PPM], with a simple, uniform interface for accessing privacy-preserving measurement schemes, while also providing cryptographers with design criteria for new constructions.

 This document also specifies two concrete VDAF schemes, each based on a protocol from the literature.